8 mins. dir/editing: Anthea Kennedy Photography: Ian Wiblin

 A work which reflects on history, memory, old age and death.

-International Film Festival Rotterdam, European Media Arts Festival Osnabrueck, Lux Open London, Cambridge Film Festival, Kassel International Documentary Festival, Vertigo Day at the Other Cinema, Exhumed at the Museum of Garden History, Macao Arts Festival, Still at St. Constantine and St. Helen Greek Orthodox Church, London, Côté court, Paris, Lux Salon (Parents’ Programme), Birkbeck Cinema, London, Museum of Childhood, London, Close Up Cinema London and Centre for Contemporary Arts, Glasgow as part of Filming the Personal, Close Up Cinema, London as part of Welcome to Britain.
+International Film Festival Rotterdam, European Media Arts Festival Osnabrueck, Lux Open London, Cambridge Film Festival, Kassel International Documentary Festival, Vertigo Day at the Other Cinema, Exhumed at the Museum of Garden History, Macao Arts Festival, Still at St. Constantine and St. Helen Greek Orthodox Church, London, Côté court, Paris, Lux Salon (Parents’ Programme), Birkbeck Cinema, London, Museum of Childhood, London, Close-Up Film Centre London and Centre for Contemporary Arts, Glasgow as part of Filming the Personal, Close-Up Film Centre, London as part of Welcome to Britain, Close-Up Film Centre London as part of Refuge.

 Collectif Jeune Cinema